-Pursuant to the Wisconsin Business Corporation Law ("WBCL") and Rayovac Corporation's amended and restated by-laws, the company's directors and officers are entitled to mandatory indemnification from the company against certain liabilities and expenses (i) to the extent the directors or officers are successful in the defense of a proceeding and (ii) in proceedings in which the director or officer is not successful in the defense thereof, unless (in the latter case only) it is determined that the director or officer breached or failed to perform his duties to the company and the breach or failure constituted (a) a willful failure to deal fairly with the company or its shareholders in connection with a matter in which the director or officer had a material conflict of interest; (b) a violation of the criminal law, unless the director or officer had reasonable cause to believe that his or her conduct was unlawful; (c) a transaction from which the director or officer derived an improper personal profit; or (d) willful misconduct.
+Pursuant to the Wisconsin Business Corporation Law ("WBCL") and Rayovac Corporation's amended and restated by-laws, the company's directors and officers are entitled to mandatory indemnification from the company against certain liabilities and expenses (i) to the extent the directors or officers are successful in the defense of a proceeding and (ii) in proceedings in which the director or officer is not successful in the defense thereof, unless (in the latter case only) it is determined that the director or officer breached or failed to perform his duties to the company and the breach or failure constituted (a) a willful failure to deal fairly with the company or its shareholders in connection with a matter in which the director or officer had a material conflict of interest; (b) a violation of the criminal law, unless the director or officer derived an improper personal profit; or (d) willful misconduct.
 The WBCL also provides that, subject to certain limitations, the mandatory indemnification provisions do not preclude any additional right to indemnification or allowance of expenses that a director or officer may have under a company's articles of incorporation, by-laws, a written agreement or a resolution of the company's Board of Directors or shareholders.
 Further, the WBCL specifically states that it is the public policy of Wisconsin to require or permit indemnification in connection with a proceeding involving securities regulation, as described therein, to the extent required or permitted as described above.
-Additionally, under the WBCL, directors are not subject to personal liability to a company, its shareholders or any person asserting rights on behalf thereof for certain breaches of or failures to perform any duty resulting solely from their status as directors, except in circumstances paralleling those in subparagraphs (a) through (d) outlined above.
-Expenses for the defense of
+Additionally, under the WBCL, directors are not subject to personal liability to a company, its shareholders or any personal senting rights on behalf thereof for certain breaches of or failures to perform any duty resulting solely from their status as directors, except in circumstances paralleling those in subparagraphs (a) through (d) outlined above.
+Expenses for the defense of any action for which indemnification provisions.